Azure/azure-sdk-for-c/emitter-design.md

 ### One Way Street

-Iterators (both 'pull' and 'push') allow to construct a program as an immutable [data flow](https://en.wikipedia.org/wiki/Dataflow) which usually doesn't require big intermidiate storages/buffers.
-Also, the amount of interfaces can be reduces, for example, an interface for a JSON parser should be compatable with a JSON builder.
+Iterators (both 'pull' and 'push') allow to construct a program as an immutable [data flow](https://en.wikipedia.org/wiki/Dataflow) which usually doesn't require big intermediate storages/buffers.
+Also, the amount of interfaces can be reduces, for example, an interface for a JSON parser should be compatible with a JSON builder.
 A JSON parser output is an input for a JSON builder.
-And a JSON builder output
-(usially it's a byte span iterator) is an input for a JSON parser.
+And a JSON builder output (usually it's a byte span iterator) is an input for a JSON parser.

-### Disciminated Unions
+### Discriminated Unions

 C doesn't have discriminated unions.
 There are two main options to implement discriminated unions.
 The first one is to use conventions.
 For example,

 ```c
 typedef enum {